mgechev/blog.mgechev.com/_drafts/multi-user-video-conference-webrtc.markdown

   });
 {% endhighlight %}

-Our service uses `$q` in order to provide a video stream using `getUserMedia`.
+`VideoStream` uses `$q` in order to provide a video stream using `getUserMedia`.
 Once we invoke `getUserMedia` the browser will ask the user for permissions over his/her microphone and web cam:

 ![](/images/yeoman-angular-webrtc/webcam-permissions.png "Permissions for using the camera and microphone")

 After we gain access to the video stream we cache it inside the `stream` variable, in order to not ask the user for web camera permissions each time we want to access it.

-#### App configuration
+#### Application configuration

 Now it's time to configure the routes in our application.
 Edit`public/app/scripts/app.js` and add the following route definition: